Related publications

 You usually need to apply online for Universal Credit.
 You can also apply by phone, by calling the Universal Credit helpline on 0800 328 5644.
 You may also be able to get someone to visit you at home if you:

-To apply you need to prove your identity, and your partner's identity if you have one.
+To apply you need to prove your identity, and your partner's identity, if you have one.
 To do this, you will usually be asked to provide two of the following:

-You can also contact your local Citizens Advice for more information.
+If you're under State Pension age, contact your local Citizens Advice for more information.